FlorenceHapgood/CV/README.md

 #### Communication

 Articulation and communication are some of my strongest skills.
-As an actor, put myself in someone elses shoes.
+As an actor, it was, of course, crucial to be able to put myself in someone else's shoes.
 Similar skills were necessary when I was teaching, as I had to adapt to the learning style of my students and understand why they were having problems understanding a topic.
-Additionally, I studied Art History at university, which is a very word subject!
+Additionally, I studied Art History at university, which is a very wordy subject!
 I am confident in my ability to explain technical issues to people who are not from a tech background and to communicate effectively with my co-workers.

 #### Adaptability

 When the time came to work out how to support myself as an actor, I quickly realised that the main demand in the tutoring industry was for Primary maths, English (subjects that I hadn’t studied in years) and piano.
 I decided it was necessary to let go of my idea of tutoring art history and adapt to the demand.
 I did a lot of research into how to teach those subjects and the current syllabus requirements, and ultimately built a thriving tutoring business

 #### Perseverance

-I chose to go to university rather than pursue further acting training.
-I didn’t have the support of a drama school to launch me into the industry, nor their advice to guide me.
-I spent four years writing to casting directors – often four times a day - to persuade them to let me audition for their projects.
+As I chose to go to university rather than pursue further acting training, I didn’t have the support of a drama school to launch me into the industry, nor their advice to guide me.
+I spent four years writing to casting directors – often up to four times a day - to persuade them to let me audition for their projects.
 Over the years, I built up a body of work doing this that ultimately allowed me to sign with a prominent acting agent.
-With maturity I feel my desire to be an actor has been satisfied, but I’m glad that I don’t have to feel that the hardships of the industry got the better of me.
+With maturity I feel my desire to be an actor lessenned, but I still feel proud of how I tackled the hardships of the industry.

 ## Education